9.b.1. Lamarck's theory of evolution

-Therefore, this theory of evolution is also a theory of the human origin.
+Therefore, this theory of evolution is also a theory of human origin.

-The famous expression for Lamarck's Theory of evolution is functions create organs and heredity determines the change in offspring.
-Therefore, human origin is the monkey thinking.
+Lamarck's Theory of evolution's famous expression is that functions create organs, and heredity determines the change in offspring.
+Therefore, the human origin is monkey thinking.

-A typical example of Lamarck’s theory is the evolution of the necks of giraffes, due to the effort of eating leaves from the trees.
+A typical example of Lamarck’s theory is the evolution of giraffes' necks due to the trees' eating leaves.

-This point refers to the biological theory by Charles Darwin, the English Naturalist in his main work The Origin of the species, en 1859.
+This point refers to the biological theory by Charles Darwin, the English Naturalist, in his main work, The Origin of the species, in 1859.

-As a contrast to Lamarck's evolutionary theory, Darwin's theory of evolution proposed natural selection as the basis of evolution and human origin.
-His theory was as follows:
+In contrast to Lamarck's evolutionary theory, Darwin's theory proposed natural selection based on development and human origin.
+His approach was as follows:

-From a philosophical point of view, the Theory of Natural Selection of Darwin base on the emergentism.
+From a philosophical point of view, the Theory of Natural Selection of Darwin base on emergentism.

-Later, in his The Origin of Man and Sexual Selection (1871), he added a new factor of evolution and human origin, sexual selection, in which male or female chooses partners with more attractive qualities.
+Later, in his The Origin of Man and Sexual Selection (1871), he added a new evolution and human origin factor, sexual selection.
+Male or female chooses partners with more attractive qualities.

-The scientific community generally accepted the evolutionary theory of Darwin (in opposition to Lamark's), as presented in his work The Origin of the Species in 1859.
-This theory of human origin and evolution of Darwin has been updated many times while keeping its essence; it maintains that individuals present/display variations and that evolution is determined by natural selection.
+The scientific community generally accepted Darwin's ideas (in opposition to Lamarck's), as presented in his work The Origin of the Species in 1859.
+This theory adapts many times with scientific knowledge while keeping its essence: evolution is due to natural selection.

 Accordingly, the genetic variations or genes are random mutations; their character is supposedly not directed.